 She was a regular player firstly at Castle Farm course and then latterly at Villiers Hill.

-Her standard of golf gave her low handicap for many years and she enjoyed playing at county standard for many years.
+Her standard of golf gave her a consistently low handicap and she enjoyed playing at county standard for many years.

 Her recollections of the old course at Castle Farm were very clear when she recalled those early days.